Exploring the Visual Cultures of India Through its Art, Performance and Ritual

 As a practitioner of Ashtanga Yoga, I appreciated these clay figurines of Yogi’s from the 19th century - perhaps to serve as examples of different forms of Yogic practice in India.

-On my trip to the great Amer Fort in Jaipur, I was advised to meet a Mr. Bhat, the head of a brass band famous in the region.
-I met his Brother who introduced me to his family, his parents and most of his community who assembled in an area called the Artist Colony in Jaipur for a local wedding - a big event for everyone as Pandemic had made public events very challenging.
+On my trip to the great Amer Fort in Jaipur, I was advised to meet Mr. Bhat, the head of a brass band renowned in the region.
+Instead, I met his brother, who introduced me to his family, his parents, and many members of their community.
+They had gathered in an area known as the Artist Colony for a local wedding—a major celebration for everyone after the pandemic had made public events so difficult.

-There were about 30 kids attending the wedding event and they were excited to see a foreigner after two years - and I may have been the first American they had met.
-I asked them what their favorite film was an amidst shouts of “Spiderman, Batman, Captain America!” the bride and her entourage arrived and we had to quickly restore order so the wedding could proceed.
+About thirty children were attending the wedding, and they were excited to see a foreigner after two years—I may have been the first American they had ever met.
+When I asked about their favorite films, a chorus of “Spiderman, Batman, Captain America!” erupted just as the bride and her entourage arrived.
+We quickly brought the group back to order so the ceremony could proceed.

 Preparations for Rajasthan Day - the national Day in Rajasthan on 30 March 2022.
 Under the protection of giant tents in the blazing sun - performers from all over Rajasthan assemble to practice for the televised national celebrations that take place on a giant stage erected in front of the Albert Hall Museum.